mnelson4/printmyblog/readme.txt

 = 3.15.8 xxxxxxxxx =
 * Enhancement: debug info includes "is premium"
 * Enhancement: make click=to-reveal areas easier to see by styling the like a button
+* Enhancement: when reading ePubs on small screens, don't float images

 = 3.15.7 May 18, 2021 =
 * Enhancement: send more debugging info when using Pro PDF Service